keremcanb/lyrics-app-react-graphql/readme.md

-# Lyrics App React GraphQL
+# Lyrics App React GraphQL Webpack

-A simple lyrics app for practicing GraphQL
+A simple lyrics app for practicing GraphQL & Webpack.
+The original version was very old, I completely refactored it using Apollo Hooks.

 Libraries used for the front end are React, React Router, React Apollo, GraphQL Tag